Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 categories: posts
 ---

-## How do I make tracking vital signs a better experience for patients
+## How  I made tracking vital signs a better experience for patients

 > [Medopad rebranded to HUMA](https://www.telegraph.co.uk/technology/2020/04/15/medopad-rebrands-acquires-firms-boost-remote-monitoring-patients/)
->Due to this rebranding, old and new designs are presented together here to explain my thinking, thus some UI appear inconsistent
+>Due to this rebranding, old and new designs are presented together here to explain my thinking, thus some UI may appear inconsistent

 > You can right-click "Open Image in New Tab" for larger images)